 Leaders in these industries who wish to effectively listen to the benefits their employees say are most valuable is mostly a matter of finding the right tools and being as objective as possible.
 Employer surveys are a great tool and can produce hard data to aggregate needs, even uncovering what needs aren’t being met that benefits could address.
 Surveys can ask about what causes employees the most stress – and the benefits can be tailored to lessen those stressors.

 Finding out what needs your employees prioritize is only the first step.
 A company has to determine what it can and should deliver to address those needs.
-“We have to make trade-offs in reality,” Glowa said, by judging receptivity to employee needs and stress reducers with an assessment of their cost.
+“We have to make trade-offs in reality,” said Tim Glowa, a principal of Human Capital Services at Grant Thornton, by judging receptivity to employee needs and stress reducers with an assessment of their cost.
 “Most organizations waste between 10% and 20% of their employee benefits budget by giving employees what they don’t actually appreciate,” Glowa added.

 Glowa shared that in one major national food chain, it was uncovered that many employees worked multiple jobs to provide more money to create opportunities for their families.
 By offering employees a tuition reimbursement they could use both personally and pass on to immediate family members, this benefit addressed the opportunity that higher education could yield for their family.
 The benefit was also highly differentiated in that it was not offered by competitors.
 Furthermore, their employees assigned greater value to this benefit than it cost the company – a company cost-saving benefit.

-survey, we know the single greatest driver of stress for employees, no matter what the industry, is personal debt, which is front-and-center for many employees in the restaurant and lodging industries.
+From our survey, we know a significant driver of stress for employees, no matter what the industry, is personal debt, which is front-and-center for many employees in the restaurant and lodging industries.
 An innovative company can use this information to implement cost-effective ways to reduce this stressor on its employees – support for credit card payments, utility bills, professional budgeting or money management assistance.
 Organizations that identify these types of employee stressors and offer benefits to help alleviate them differentiate their employee value proposition in a meaningful way in the eyes of employees, adding to attraction and retention efforts.

 “Not everyone is going to fall in love with a company that just offers them a job,” Morelli said.
 “Employees have their personal values and ways of living and working that they will bring to the job – it’s important for management to look at a company’s reputation and what the organization stands for as part of their talent attraction and retention strategy.